oclif/oclif.github.io/docs/commands.md

 export class MyCommand extends Command {
-  static summary = 'A brief overview of your command.' static description = ` an in-depth description of the command.
+  static summary = 'A brief overview of your command.' static description = `
+An in-depth description of the command.
 It can be multiline.
 `